 3. Ignoring Taxes

 Evading taxes is another mistake you could be making.
 With time, taxes accumulate to a point where you can’t pay them off, leading to bankruptcy.
-Debts drag your business to penalties or closure.
+However, at times when people are unable to pay their debts, they declare bankruptcy and buy some time to regain financial control of their business.
+You may Learn More here about the same.
+Moreover, debts drag your business to penalties or closure.

 Solution- Pay off the accrued taxes promptly, without late payments.
 You can also hire professionals like Fred Baerenz to help you balance your tax payment needs with the available funds.